colussicode/TipCalculator/README.md

 # Tip Calculator
-Tip Calculator is an Android Application that allows the user to calculate a tip.
+Tip Calculator is a small Android Application to learn more about Android UI Elements.

 ## :camera_flash: Screenshots

 | Rounding tip                                     | Not rounding Tip                                 |
 |--------------------------------------------------|--------------------------------------------------|